CarissaHluchan/carissahluchan/README.md

 <img src=https://img.shields.io/badge/Replit-F26207.svg?style=for-the-badge&logo=Replit&logoColor=white />
 </div>

-## Hi there 👋 I'm Carissa, a front-end developer.</div>
+## Hi there 👋 I'm Carissa,</div>

-I'm a front-End Software Developer with a foundation in React, JavaScript, CSS, HTML and responsive design.
-Proficient in effective testing practices and passionate about applying UI/UX principles and accessibility to improve user experience.
-Thrives on leveraging a background in photography to enhance visual elements and contribute to creating high-quality, user-centered applications.
+I'm a front-End Software Developer with a foundation in React, JavaScript, and responsive design.
+Experience with testing practices and passion for applying UI/UX principles and accessibility to improve user experience and leveraging 10 years in photography to enhance visual elements and contribute to creating high-quality, user-centered applications.

 ## My Skill Set
 <table><tr><td valign="top" width="33%">